 BESA Research 7.0

-BESA Research 7.0 March 2018 is the latest version of the BESA Research series.
-It offers many exciting new features.
+BESA Research 7.0 June 2019 is the latest version of the BESA Research series.
+It offers many exciting new features, as well as various improvements and bugfixes compared to the June 2018 version.
 Particular highlights are:

 - Data review and pre-processing

 - Simultaneous EEG-fMRI data review: Correction of fMRI artifacts is now possible directly in the BESA Research review window.
 One of three methods can be selected, and the effects on the correction matrix directly visualized.

 - A new ICA method (SOBI) was introduced.

 - New readers are available: EEG: Neuroscan Curry version 7, Neuralynx.
 MEG: RICOH

 - Source analysis

 - Semi-Analytic Monte-Carlo Estimation (SESAME) of sources is a new automated localization method using Bayesian statistics that finds the most likely solution and displays the likelihood distribution as a volume image